shrocket/session-notebook/README.md

 - a markdown file of notes
 - a link in this README

 (I can't imagine I'll keep up with it, and the road to Hell is paved with good intentions, but let's see what happens.)

+This repo was initially created on 2023-10-25 and abandoned pretty much the same day.

+Today is 2024-06-26, and I'm restarting, dammit.

 ## Links
 - [git cheatsheet](shell-and-git/git-cheatsheet.md)